sbb-design-systems/sbb-angular/src/angular/migration-guide.md

 _Automatic migration available_

+- `SbbSortHeaderComponent` was renamed to `SbbSortHeader`.
+- `sbbSortHeader` directive was renamed to `sbb-sort-header`.
-The deprecated css class `sbb-col-center-align` was removed in will automatically be replaced by `sbb-table-align-center`.
+- The deprecated css class `sbb-col-center-align` was removed in will automatically be replaced by `sbb-table-align-center`.

 [Documentation](angular/components/table)